camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 ```

 You can also specify the attribute `camunda:resource` on the `scriptTask` and `conditionExpression`
-element respectively the `resource` attribute on the `camunda:script` element.
+element, respectively the `resource` attribute on the `camunda:script` element.
 This extension
 attribute specifies the location of an external resource which should be used as script source code.
 Optionally, the resource path can be prefixed with an URL-like scheme to specify if the resource is
 contained in the deployment or classpath.
 The default behaviour is that the resource is part of the